xrdocs/cloud-scale-networking/_tutorials/2018-02-15-port-assignments-on-ncs5500-platforms.md

 ### NCS55A2-MOD(-SE)-S

-Line card made of a single Jericho+ ASIC.
+2RU chassis made of a single Jericho+ ASIC.

 ![55A2-MOD.jpg]({{site.baseurl}}/images/55A2-MOD.jpg)